Crime & Justice

 A mystery is unfolding after the bodies of twin brothers were discovered on a Georgia mountain about 90 miles from their home.

-The Georgia Bureau of Investigation (GBI) is reportedly treating the case as a murder-suicide, but the victims’ family says they are buying it, saying that explanation doesn’t add up, reports 11 Alive.
+The Georgia Bureau of Investigation (GBI) is reportedly treating the case as a murder-suicide, but the victims’ family says they are not buying it, saying that explanation doesn’t add up, reports 11 Alive.

 Mysterious death of twin brothers found on Georgia mountain